Dreammaster13/BlazorDemo/Readme.md

 # Blazor Demo App for tests.

 Project.
 This project used for tests.
 Blazor should be a next big deal!
-It's a SPA that is pretty awesome.
+It is pretty awesome.
+First demo will be hosted on Firebase soon.(Scheduled to deploy - 12/15/2018)

 ## Credits